 If your Student visa finishes prior to your current CoE end date, and you believe that you cannot complete your program by the end date of your current CoE, you should apply for a CoE extension.

 Note, you must use your CoE to apply for your new visa within 45 days of the date the CoE is issued, otherwise it will expire.

 If you have received a CoE extension, you may be required to purchase additional OSHC cover to ensure you have visa length cover.
-You should calculate the duration you will require prior to purchasing your policy.
+You should reach out to your preferred OSHC provider to discuss your OSHC policy needs.

 USC will report changes to your enrolment against your CoE, which will notify the Department of Home Affairs and other applicable government departments.